satemochi/is_planar/README.md

 [Combinatorial Data](https://users.cecs.anu.edu.au/~bdm/data/graphs.html).
 Further, we would use [nauty Traces](http://pallini.di.uniroma1.it) / [pynauty](https://web.cs.dal.ca/~peter/software/pynauty/html/)
-for constructing a cheat sheet of planar graphs (see test/bit_setter.py).
+for constructing a cheat sheet of planar graphs (see tests/bit_setter.py).

 - **is_planar** is about 777% faster than check_planarity of NetworkX
 if the purpose is just tests of its planarity.
-It may be unfair to compare with is_planar, since check_planarity can compute planar embeddings and extract Kuratowski subgraphs.
+It may be unfair to compare with is_planar, since check_planarity can compute planar embeddings and extract Kuratowski subgraphs as byproducts.

 However, is_planar have tiny advantages, see misc/vs_check_planarity.py.
 ![vs_check_planarity](https://github.com/satemochi/is_planar/blob/master/misc/vs_check_planarity_1.png "logging on April 22nd, 2019.")